||Bonneville Shoreline Trail

 Turn right onto the pipeline, then 30 feet later, drop down the singletrack that forks off

 on the left.
-(Download the GPX file below

-|Riding uphill from Canyon Glen, take the first right turn to switch back.
+After leaving the parkway uphill, take the first right turn to switch back.
 Arriving at

 the pipe, go east 20 feet past it and find the trail that heads uphill to the west.

 Immediately on top of the ridge, take the left fork in the trail (the right fork dead-ends

 in the shallow valley on the other side of the ridge).
 When you reach double-track, turn